-A traditional classic slaw dressing that is 2 generations old.
-Grandma’s Old Fashioned Boiled Dressing had zero mayo and incredible flavor!
-It’s creamy, tangy, peppery and perfectly delicious!
+A traditional classic slaw dressing that is two generations old, Grandma’s Old Fashioned Boiled Dressing has zero mayo and incredible flavor!
+It’s creamy, tangy, peppery, and perfectly delicious!

 Grandma was a rock star in the kitchen.
-She took all of 5′ nothin’ but man she was a giant in the kitchen.
+She took all of 5′ nothin’ but man, she was a giant in the kitchen.
 This recipe is iconic of her.
-It was creamy, sweet, with a hint of sass and went beautifully with everything.
-Grandma used this dressing on her potato and egg salads often when she was out of mayo.
-I, was always thankful when she was out mayo as I’m not a big fan of it.
-This dressing, there’s just something so unique about the flavor and the way it kind of hugs the foods.
+It was creamy, sweet, with a hint of sass, and went beautifully with everything.

-This dressing, to be honest, I would have never thought of to use on anything other than my potato salad or zippy egg salad.
+To be honest, I would have never thought of using this dressing on anything other than my potato salad or zippy egg salad.
 It wasn’t until I was at work and tried that classic broccoli salad.
-It looked awesome but that first bite, all I tasted was mayo.
+It looked awesome, but that first bite, all I tasted was mayo.
 Yeah, no… I could do better.

-So I made the dressing and while it was cooling I whipped up a salad.
-Right before I left on went the dressing, a few shakes to coat and I was out the door.
+So, I made the dressing, and while it was cooling, I whipped up a salad.
+Right before I left, I added the dressing, gave it a few shakes to coat, and was out the door.

 Ingredients